sentclose/sentc-docs/docs/guide/advanced/end-to-end-encrypted-database.md

 # Database with encrypted values

-Like it was mentioned in [searchable](/guide/e2ee/searchable/) and [sortable](/guide/e2ee/sortable/) you can still use your database to query data to the customer without the need to decrypt it first and then doing queries like searching for a value, getting the exact results or returning a sorted list of values.
+Like it was mentioned in [searchable](/guide/e2ee/searchable/) and [sortable](/guide/e2ee/sortable/), you can still use your database to query data to the customer without the need to decrypt it first and then doing queries like searching for a value.
+Getting the exact results or returning a sorted list of values.

 Use searchable encryption to get either the exact data match or multiple data to a searched value and sortable encryption to do range queries like `ORDER BY name`.

-Because sortable encryption won't encrypt your full data it should not be used for exact matches.
+Because sortable encryption won't encrypt your full data, it should not be used for exact matches.

 The best thing is that you don't need to modify your database or just different functions.
 Both technics can be used with the native database query functions like you would do with not encrypted data.

-The example below is a relational database like mysql, sqlite or postgres but this will also work for nosql databases.
+The example below is a relational database like mysql, sqlite or postgres, but this will also work for nosql databases.

 ## The tables